 When figuring out how to get someone into rehab, it’s best to have all the logistical details worked out before planning the intervention.
 Finding out where the person will sleep, organizing travel and getting finances in order should all be done before your loved ones enter rehab.

-Step 5.
-Plan an Intervention
+Step 5: Plan an Intervention

-Having a rehab center lined up before the intervention is also the best way to get an addict into treatment.
+The most effective way to confront an addict is with an intervention, and having a rehab center lined up before the intervention is the best way to get your loved one into treatment.
 This way, they can enter the facility immediately after the intervention, when the emotions and weight of the situation are still fresh.

-Step 6.
-Love, Support, and Understanding
+Step 6: Love, Support, and Understanding

 Choosing a facility with an empathetic and understanding staff is also extremely important.
-Determining how to get a drug addict into rehab can sometimes feel like punishment for the addict, letting them know every day that you are proud of them and that you believe in them will make all the difference in their recovery.
+Determining how to get a drug addict into rehab can sometimes feel like a punishment for the addict, letting them know every day that you are proud of them and that you believe in them will make all the difference in their recovery.

-Step 7.
-Talk to Professionals About Aftercare
+Step 7: Talk to Professionals About Aftercare

 Rehab is the best way to jump-start a recovery, but the real work happens when the patient is released from the addiction treatment center and goes back to the “real world.”
 There are many programs in place that will teach you how to get into rehab combined with solid family support, your loved one can maintain their sobriety.